itsmarina22/cse15l-lab-reports/lab_one_report.md

     >
     > With the second ls en-us.txt, "en-us.txt" is printed because now we are in the working directory (/home/lecture1/messages) which that file is in
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
-    > All the above outputs were expected and none were unexpected errors
+    > All the above outputs were expected, and none were unexpected errors.
+All errors produced were expected.

 cat